Search

 Domestic abuse is a complex crime, where the victim is either currently or was previously, in an intimate relationship with the perpetrator.
 There are very high incidences of repeat victimisation.

-In Fife in 2017/2018 there were 4418 domestic abuse incidents recorded by the police.
-411 high-risk cases were discussed at MARAC.
+In Fife in 2023/24 there were 4543 domestic abuse incidents recorded by Police Scotland.
+355 high-risk cases were discussed at MARAC and 203 further cases were referred for specialist domestic abuse support.

 Both statutory and third sector organisations are MARAC members:

-• Social Work (Children & Families and Criminal Justice)
+• Social Work (Adults, Children & Families, Justice)

 • Fife Women's Aid